pykeen/pykeen/README.rst

 Code examples can be found in the `notebooks directory
 <https://github.com/SmartDataAnalytics/PyKEEN/tree/master/notebooks>`_.

-Further tutorials are available in our `Documentation <https://pykeen.readthedocs.io/en/latest/>`_.
+Further tutorials are available in our `documentation <https://pykeen.readthedocs.io/en/latest/>`_.

 CLI Usage - Set Up Your Experiment within 60 seconds
 ----------------------------------------------------